Freight Shipping from Birmingham to Savannah

 How much does it cost to ship freight from Birmingham to Savannah?

-Full truckload (FTL) rates from Birmingham, AL to Savannah, GA currently range from $970-$1,195 for a standard dry van load over the 451-mile route.
+Full truckload (FTL) rates from Birmingham, AL to Savannah, GA currently range $970-$1,195 (roughly $2.17-$2.66 per mile over 451 miles).
 LTL shipments typically cost $448-$783 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Birmingham to Savannah?

-Standard FTL transit from Birmingham to Savannah is approximately 8 hrs by truck over 451 miles.
+Standard FTL transit from Birmingham to Savannah is approximately 8 hrs by truck over 451 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Birmingham to Savannah freight?